Skip to content

 The Good

-The inventory management process has been very mindful of creating something that works for small businesses.
-Simplicity was a big part of the build of this software, and it's very intuitive.
-This means you shouldn't have to spend a ton of time training someone new on the system.
+This software's builder prioritized simplicity, and it's very intuitive.
+This means you shouldn't have to spend a lot of time training someone new on the system.

 This software integrates really well with QuickBooks, MailChimp, and even BigCommerce.